-In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because our customers enjoy music and it is an important part of our atmosphere..
+In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because it would affect our ability to book entertainers.
+We are a small community with a very limited budget.